Beach Wedding Nails for the Bride: 30 Ideas That Survive Sand, Sun & Salt Water

 For a Jamaica wedding or St. Lucia wedding, where you might be swimming, snorkeling, and attending welcome parties for days before the ceremony, longevity is everything.
 Plan for a manicure that lasts at least two weeks without a fill.

 Cultural awareness matters too.
-Nail professionals advise using nature-inspired elements like plumeria flowers or sunset ombre for Hawaiian beach settings rather than sacred cultural symbols, according to Mirelle Inspo.
+Nail professionals advise using nature-inspired elements like plumeria flowers or sunset ombre for Hawaiian beach settings rather than sacred cultural symbols, as Mirelle Inspo notes.

 DestinationClimate ChallengeBest Nail TypeRecommended Finish